pmunts/libsimpleio/README.md

 -   10 February 2021 -- Added support for GPIO output pins implemented
     using PWM outputs.
 This is useful for controlling an ON/OFF device such as an LED or solenoid valve driven by PWM output.
--   17 March 2021 -- Modified the package building procedure to only
+-   18 March 2021 -- Modified the package building procedure to only
     install the absolute minimum files for the MuntsOS cross-compiled packages.
--
+An issue with `dpkg` installation script execution order may require you to run the following commands after upgrading to this version of **libsimpleio**:

+        sudo find /usr/local -name '*-tmp' -exec rm {} ";"
+        sudo apt install --reinstall munts-libsimpleio

+    If you have previously installed the MuntsOS cross-compiled packages, you will also need to run one or more of the following
+    commands:

+        sudo apt install --reinstall gcc-aarch64-linux-gnu-muntsos-crosstool
+        sudo apt install --reinstall gcc-arm-linux-gnueabihf-muntsos-BeagleBone-crosstool
+        sudo apt install --reinstall gcc-arm-linux-gnueabihf-muntsos-RaspberryPi1-crosstool
+        sudo apt install --reinstall gcc-arm-linux-gnueabihf-muntsos-RaspberryPi2-crosstool

 Documentation
 -------------